-Last edit: 2024-08-13
+Last edit: 2025-01-25

-Neomutt is a terminal UNIX E-Mail client, formely known as mutt.
-The problem of all the other guides is they throw a lot of things at you, so much that one does not know where to start and what is actually necessary.
+problem of all the other guides is they throw a lot of things at you, so much

 IMAP protocol allows one to view and handle incoming mail directly on the server.
 POP protocol allows one to fetch mail from the mail server and store it locally.
 SMTP protocol allows one to send mail.
 This guide touches IMAP and SMTP, most common use-case.

-You need 3 lines to handle e-mail via IMAP:
+You need 3 lines to handle e-mail via IMAP

 # In ~/.config/neomutt/neomuttrc